percona/pxb-docs/docs/yum-repo.md

 Specific information on the supported platforms, products, and versions is described in [Percona Software and Platform Lifecycle](https://www.percona.com/services/policies/percona-software-platform-lifecycle#mysql).

+Starting with Percona XtraBackup 8.0.35-31, the RPM builds for *RHEL* 8 and *RHEL* 9 contain ARM packages with the `aarch64.rpm` extension.
+This extension means that Percona XtraBackup is available for users on ARM-based systems.

+We recommend that you download the Percona XtraBackup for the same platform as the MySQL-compatible server.
+For example, if your server is on an ARM64 platform, you should download and use the Percona XtraBackup for ARM64 for that operating system.

 ## Install Percona XtraBackup from Percona `yum` repository

 1. Install the Percona yum repository by running the following command as the `root` user or with **sudo**: